 And there is a pincushion style for every sewists personality out there.
 For example:

-- the classic tomato with strawberry emery comes in two sizes: 2-inch diameter and 4-inch diameter
+- the classic tomato with strawberry emery comes in two sizes: 2-inch diameter and 4-inch diameter;

-- a magnetic pincushion or this one
+- a magnetic pincushion; and

 - a wrist pincushion

 Look at how gorgeous that flower-shaped magnetic pincushion is!
 And the heart-shaped magnetic cushion’s unique design allows you to keep your needles and pins separate.